Saxons facing mounted Normans. Bayeux Tapestry. See: https://lostdelights.wordpress.com/2012/08/29/kite-shields-in-the-bayeux-tapestry/

 Knight's Pawn (Working Title)

 Alaric d'Evreux, a Norman born in England, joins William of Normandy, against the wishes of his family, who are oath-bound to Harold of Wessex.
-Unbeknownst to her, Genevieve de Foucarmont, a Norman countess, is bartered in marriage, the forfeit paid by her uncle for murdering Alaric's family.
+Unbeknownst to her, Genevieve de Fontenay, a Norman countess, is bartered in marriage, the forfeit paid by her uncle for murdering Alaric's family.

 The horsemen smelled woodsmoke and saw small fires flickering between the trees as they neared the village.
 On the plateau above, silhouetted against the pale lavender sky, they saw the castle walls.
 Startled horns wailed an alarm, one long deep moan that snaked through the primeval forest and two short echoing blasts.